Particle Component - General

 # Refract

-When enabled, you can add an additional normal map which Wallpaper Engine uses to add a refraction effect to your particles.
+When enabled, you can add a normal map which Wallpaper Engine uses to add a refraction effect to your particles.

 # Textures